ni/nimi-python/docs/nidmm/functions.rst

-        Specifies the Steinhart-Hart C coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:meth:`nidmm.Session.ConfigureThermistorType` function.
+        Specifies the Steinhart-Hart C coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:meth:`nidmm.Session.ConfigureThermistorType` method.
 The default is 1.568e-7 (44006).

-        .. note:: One or more of the referenced functions are not in the Python API for this driver.
+        .. note:: One or more of the referenced methods are not in the Python API for this driver.

     :type thermistor_c: float